 C: Lead examples

 The new models and methods are applied to technically relevant processes and are critically evaluated.
-The focus is on internal combustion – including the electrofuels dimethyl carbonate and methyl formate – as well as reactive multi-phase flows in the exhaust train of IC engines.
+The focus is on internal combustion, emission control and fire safety.